etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 ## Running the Smart Rollup node

 You can start the Smart Rollup node with a snapshot of the Etherlink state or from Etherlink genesis.

-These instructions cover starting from Etherlink genesis, which requires a recent build of the Octez suite.
-They result in an archive node, which contains a copy of the state at each level since Etherlink genesis.
+- If you start from genesis, the result is an archive node, which contains a copy of the state at each level since Etherlink genesis.
+- If you start from a snapshot, the result is a rolling node, which contains only a copy of the state at the current level.

-For simplicity, these steps show how to run the octez smart rollup node in observer mode:
+For simplicity, these steps show how to run the smart rollup node in observer mode:

-1. Get a built version of the Smart Rollup node binary, named `octez-smart-rollup-node`, in one of these ways:
+1. Get a built version of the Smart Rollup node binary, named `octez-smart-rollup-node`.

-   - To set up a Smart Rollup node from Etherlink genesis, it's best to use recent Octez source code or the latest release of Octez.
+   If you are starting from genesis, build the binary from the most recent Octez source code.
    For more information about building Octez binaries, see the Octez documentation: https://tezos.gitlab.io/index.html

+   If you are starting from a snapshot, you can use a prebuilt binary:

       - Octez binary builds for Linux systems are available for the [x86_64](https://gitlab.com/tezos/tezos/-/jobs/6849203975/artifacts/browse/octez-binaries/x86_64/) architecture.

-   - Docker images are available at https://hub.docker.com/r/tezos/tezos.
+      - Docker images that contain the Octez binaries are available at https://hub.docker.com/r/tezos/tezos.

 1. Initialize the local context of the node, which is where it stores local data: